Do you have a question related to applying? You may find the answer you're seeking here.

 You can't hide a low grade from a law school admissions dean by retaking a class.
 They'll still see that low grade and incorporate it into your overall GPA.
 Therefore, most students would be better off taking a different class that suits their strengths rather than retaking a class that they found very difficult.
 Unless you need the class credit for your major or minor, or you need to understand the material because it's a foundation for other required courses, Pre-Law students are generally better off not re-taking a course in which they have performed poorly.

 It's important to speak with your academic advisor about the pros and cons of retaking a course so that he or she can help you understand all relevant factors.
+Visit this blog post for more discussion of grade replacement and law school.

 Your best resource is to compare yourself to the last entering class by using the Official Guide to ABA-Approved Law Schools.
 Here, you can search by your GPA and estimated or actual LSAT score to estimate your likelihood of admission.

 Many students find that writing the personal statement is the hardest part of applying.
-Our first piece of advice is do not procrastinate.
+Our first piece of advice is: Do not procrastinate.
 This isn't a piece that's best written in the wee hours of the morning and turned in last minute.

 There's no magic formula to determine what to write.
 Your personal statement should be just that: personal.
 It's your opportunity to tell a law school why they should admit you over 10 other people who all want that seat in the class.
 Take the opportunity to highlight your strengths.
 What makes you different from the rest of the pool?
 What do you hope to achieve with a legal education?
 How are you going to make this school glad that they admitted you?
 What will you add to the legal profession?